aptivate/inaspmaterials/src/Network_Management/Unit_5_The_Bandwidth_Challenge/Unit_5_Presentation.rst

 Possible solutions?
 -------------------

-* First be sure that this is affecting you!
+* Find out if this is affecting you!
 * Collect the data to back you up (Units 6 and 7).
 * Negotiate more bandwidth and/or a change of policy (Units 9 and 10).

+Note: bandwidth management and capacity increase are subject to diminishing returns!
+Increasing both gives more benefit than either alone.

+ATICS said:

+	"Improving bandwidth management is probably the easiest way for universities to improve the quantity and quality of their bandwidth for educational purposes."

 Group Discussion
 ----------------